 - Write a review.
 Good or bad, share details of the work they did, how well they stuck to the timeline and what the finished product looked like.
 This will help others in their search for hiring a contractor of their own.

 Most contractors are trustworthy and are in this line of work for the right reasons.
 However, some scammers pose as contractors and don’t actually have your best interests in mind.
 Here are some signs that should make you think twice.

 - The contractor asks you to pay the entire balance up-front.

 - The contractor avoids giving you a written contract.

-- A contractor goes door-to-door or lists a P.O.
+- The contractor lists a P.O.
 Box instead of a street address.